Justin Turner Player Props: Red Sox vs. Angels

-After batting .200 with two doubles, six walks and three RBI in his past 10 games, Justin Turner and the Boston Red Sox take on the Los Angeles Angels (who will hand the ball to Patrick Sandoval) at 7:10 PM ET on Friday.
+After hitting .222 with two doubles, five walks and three RBI in his past 10 games, Justin Turner and the Boston Red Sox take on the Los Angeles Angels (who will hand the ball to Tyler Anderson) at 4:10 PM ET on Saturday.

-In his last game, he strung together two hits (going 2-for-4 with a double and an RBI) against the Rays.
+In his previous game he had a one-hit performance (1-for-5) against the Angels.

 Justin Turner Game Info & Props vs. the Angels